avantrec/soco-cli/README.md

 #### Listing Macros

-The `/macros` URL path (e.g.: `http://192.168.0.100:8000/macros`) will return a JSON list of the macros installed in the server.
+The `/macros` or `macros/list` URL paths (e.g.: `http://192.168.0.100:8000/macros`) will return a JSON list of the macros installed in the server.

 ### Listing Speakers